Cook Islands Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your planned departure date
+Must be valid for at least six months beyond your intended departure date.

 Tips for Smooth Entry